FLOOD RISK = FINANCIAL RISK

 Parcels were classified as high flood risk if ≥ 50% of land area overlapped both the current and projected 100-year floodplain.
 A 100-year flood has a 1% annual chance of occurring; over a 30-year mortgage, structures in these areas face a 26% chance of flooding at least once (FEMA).

-- Current 100-year floodplain is based on the Rutgers NJ FEMA Modified Statewide Flood Hazard Area (2023) dataset, which includes both effective and preliminary Flood Insurance Rate Map (FIRM) data.
+• Current 100-year floodplain is based on the Rutgers NJ FEMA Modified Statewide Flood Hazard Area (2023) dataset, which includes both effective and preliminary FIRM data.

 Parcel-level tax assessments were sourced from the MOD-IV system.
-Property tax values (LAST_YR_TAX) were joined by parcel ID.
-Assessed values were converted to market value using the county-level Equalizer Ratio from the NJ Division of Taxation (2024).
+Assessed values were converted to market value using the county-level Equalizer Ratio (NJ Division of Taxation, 2024).

-Population data was derived from 2020 Census blocks and proportionally allocated to parcels.
-Median household income (ACS 2022, B19013) was assigned to parcels using block group data, assuming uniform income within each block group.
+Population data came from 2020 Census blocks.
+Median household income (ACS 2022 B19013) was assigned by block group.

 Rebuild by Design thanks Milliman, Rutgers University, Dan Milo, and The Revolving Door Project for their contributions to this project.